 Scholarship funds are available through an application process to the Office of International Programs and Services (application dates are March 1 for summer travel, April 15 for fall travel and October 31 for spring travel).
 Click on “scholarships” on the Bucs Abroad portal home page

 1. Complete the Preliminary application form in Bucs Abroad

-- Before submitting a preliminary application students should learn as much as possible about the experience/location.
+- Before submitting a preliminary application, the student should learn as much as possible about the experience/location.

 - Only experiences affiliated with a medical school, hospital, university or approved international organization will be considered.